gaborbernat/bernat-tech/content/now/index.md

 - [**turbohtml**](https://pypi.org/project/turbohtml/) — a C-accelerated HTML and URL toolkit for Python.
 1.0 shipped in July; I wrote up [how it works](/posts/blazing-fast-html-parser/) and am still widening WHATWG spec coverage.
-- **peryx** — a Python/Rust project under tox-dev.
+- [**peryx**](https://github.com/tox-dev/peryx) — a fast, open-source artifact vault for multiple ecosystems (PyPI and OCI today), written in Rust.

 ## Maintaining

 tox, virtualenv, pipx, filelock, platformdirs, pyproject-fmt, tox-uv, and the rest of the tox-dev and PyPA tools I help look after.
 Most weeks that means triage, releases, and keeping CI green.
-The [projects page](/about/) tracks the full set.
+My [Open Source](/oss/) page tracks the full set.

 ## Writing